European Union's Foreign Trade with the GSP countries;

 The Everything But Arms Arrangement, which provides for the complete access (duty-free and

-Quota-free) to the European Union's market except for arms and armaments for the Least-Developed Countries (as defined by the United Nations).
+Quota-free) to the EU's market except for arms and armaments for the Least-Developed Countries (as defined by the UN)

 In 2001, the Council adopted the “Everything But Arms Regulation,” granting duty-free access to imports of all the products from the Least-Developed Countries, except arms and ammunitions.